Botswana has two very distinct faces.

 The migration takes place within KAZA (Kavango-Zambezi Transfrontier Conservation Area).
 This transboundary conservation area is the largest in the world and stretches across five southern African countries with Angola, Botswana, Namibia, Zambia, and Zimbabwe contributing a collective 270,000 square miles (440,000 square kilometers).

-After the fences were removed in 2004 (quite some time longer than the average Zebra lifespan of 12 years) the zebra were found migrating again within three years.
-This, littler migration travels a similar distance at a similar time only to Makgadikgadi Pan.
+After the fences were removed in 2004 (quite some time longer than the average zebra lifespan of 12 years) the zebra were found migrating again within three years.
+This smaller migration travels a similar distance at a similar time only to Makgadikgadi Pan.

-As with the Nxai migration the Makgadikgadi Migration commences from the Okavango Delta around the end of November when the rains start in the pans.
+As with the Nxai migration, the Makgadikgadi migration commences from the Okavango Delta around the end of November when the rains start in the pans.
 After around a month the herds have covered the 180 miles (290 km) to reach the grasslands.
-They stay in the MPNP for around 80 days and return to the Okavango Delta around March.
+They stay in the MPNP for nearly 80 days and return to the Okavango Delta typically in March.

 Why does the natural phenomenon of migration exist?